 - 4 medium red potatoes , washed, unpeeled, cut into 1/4″ cubes, about 4 cups

 - 2 cups whole milk

-- In the same pot, cook the bacon over medium heat, stirring frequently, until browned and crisp (about 5 minutes); transfer to paper towels to drain.
-Continue to prep remaining vegetables while bacon cooks.
+- In a large soup pot, cook the bacon over medium heat, stirring frequently, until browned and crisp (about 5 minutes); transfer to paper towels to drain.

 - Stir-in stock (more can be added so the vegetables are covered in stock) and salt; bring to a boil.
 Reduce heat and simmer, covered, until potatoes are almost tender, about 10 minutes.
 Add milk, bring the soup back to a simmer, cover and cook until potatoes are tender, about 8 minutes.

 - Break up salmon into bite-size pieces and add to the soup with any accumulated juices from the plate.
 Add half the bacon, dill, pepper, remaining melted butter, and simmer gently 3-4 minutes to meld flavors.
 Adjust dill, salt, and pepper, to taste.

 - Ladle into warmed bowls, garnish with remaining bacon, and serve.